 CoronaVirus (COVID 19)

-Due to the number of emerging COVID 19 cases Community Neuroscience Services is now offering all New and follow up patient visits via Telehealth services (Video).
+Community Neuroscience Services is currently offering both in-office and telehealth visits.
+At this time, we require all patients to have a mask when entering the office.
 Physicians and staff are working hard to continue providing the best Neurological care without patient contact during this stressful and trying time.
 If you have questions or need assistance please contact our office via telephone, email or through our patient portal.